SAP-samples/teched2022-IN261/README.md

 ## Scenario Setup

 As a call center employee your job is to follow up on newly created customers and customers for which information has been updated.
-You would like to do this for all customers in selected focus regions.
-You have no access the the SAP S/4HANA system in which the business partners are maintained, would still need to be able to work on real time data.
+You would like to do this for all customers in selected focus regions - like the United States for example.
+As a call center employee, you have no access to the SAP S/4HANA system in which the business partners are maintained, would still need to be able to work on real time data.
 The solution to this is a Fiori Elements based extension application on the SAP Business Technology Platform, that is, based on SAP S/4HANA business events, informed on business partner events and updated in real time.

 ![Pic 2](/./images/IN261-2.png)

-This scenario sounds familiar?
+The scenario sounds familiar?
 This is a popular SAP Discovery Center mission that we will use as a basis to look into SAP Event Mesh and SAP S/4HANA notification events.

 The mission has been very successful, so has been the business case.
-Therefore the call center has decided to expand on a global level and open a second call center to work on customers in specific focus regions.
-Instead of a single event broker, in order to handle the global setup and the higher load we would use a mesh of event brokers - an event mesh - and dynamic message routing and filtering.
+Therefore the call center has decided to expand on a global level and open a second call center in a different part of the world - to work on customers in specific focus regions.
+Instead of a single event broker, in order to handle the global setup and the higher load, we would use a mesh of event brokers - an event mesh - and dynamic message routing and filtering.

 ![Pic 3](/./images/IN261-3.png)